Continued from There’s something about that Mennonite

 She told me that Rick was dead.
 When she got home she found him hanging in their basement.
 I didn’t know what to say or do.
 When she hung up the phone I had to sit down because I felt like I got the wind knocked right out of me.

 Part of me wanted to go over to their house.
-I was pacing back and forth, thinking what I should do.
+I was pacing back and forth, thinking about what I should do.
 What would I say to her?
 I felt so bad for her.
 I just didn’t know how to be a friend to her at a time like that.

 I knew that I couldn’t handle seeing him like that.
 It would bring me right back to when my grandfather had hung himself and I was still haunted by that.
 Whenever I thought about that night I could still see him.
 I could still hear that windmill screeching and squeaking like it was screaming for help all night, knowing that no one would ever come.